thednp/vite-uni-rpc/README.md

 # vite-mini-rpc

-A Vite plugin for creating server functions with automatic remote procedure calls (RPC).
+A Vite plugin for creating server functions with automatic Remote Procedure Calls.

 ## Features